OCA/partner-contact/partner_contact_address_default/readme/USAGE.rst

 #.
 Go to *Contacts*.
 #.
-Select default delivery address or invoice address for partner.
+Select default delivery address, invoice address or contact for partner.